-Award–winning journalist Andrea Bernstein is the Metro Editor for WNYC News.
-She has previously served as Political Director, Director of Transportation Nation, and Senior Reporter.
+Award–winning journalist Andrea Bernstein is Senior Editor for Politics & Policy for WNYC News.
+She has previously served as Metro Editor, Political Director, Director of Transportation Nation, and Senior Reporter.

-On January 1, 2002, when Michael Bloomberg was sworn into office, these things barely existed: iPods, Blackberries, pocket digital cameras.
+On Jan.
+1, 2002, when Michael Bloomberg was sworn into office, these things barely existed: iPods, Blackberries, pocket digital cameras.
 These things didn't exist at all: the Barclays Center, Citi Field, One World Trade, or the Gehry NY building.

 People smoked, all the time, in restaurants and bars.
 Almost no one rode bikes, and T.V.-less yellow cabs drove down Broadway right through Times Square.
-Back then, a market rate apartment in Harlem was about $1,200 -- about half of what it is today.
+Back then, a market rate apartment in Harlem was about $1,200 — about half of what it is today.
 Pizza was $1.50 a slice, same price as a subway token.

 You could be anonymous in 2001.
-Now, notsomuch.
+Now, not so much.
 We are watched, everywhere, if not by security cameras, then by each other.

 New York has been transformed in the last 12 years, in ways that are wrenching and huge and intimate.